Search results for

 Google is slowly closing the doors on Android when it comes to stuff like accessibility, developer tools, and the like.
 Thus, the excellent battery-saving apps are for root users only.
 Thankfully, some small tricks improve battery life no matter your device.
 Here are some quick, simple tricks that do work:

-• Uninstall apps you don’t use – That way they don’t run in the background and consume battery life.
-This also increases your storage.
+• Uninstall apps you don’t use.
+This way, they don’t run in the background and consume battery life, which also increases your storage.

-• Turn off connections you’re not using – We’re talking stuff like Bluetooth, your Wi-Fi radio, etc. This isn’t nearly as big of a deal as it used to be, but your phone does still scan for connections even when you aren’t near any so you can save a little bit.
+• Turn off connections you’re not using: This includes Bluetooth, your Wi-Fi radio, and other similar connections.
+This isn’t nearly as big of a deal as it used to be, but your phone still scans for connections even when you aren’t near any, so you can save a little bit.

-• Use battery-saving modes on your phone – Most manufacturers include those that apps can’t replicate.
+• Use battery-saving modes on your phone: Most manufacturers include battery-saving modes.
 They generally turn down functionality and performance but improve battery life dramatically.
 It usually turns sync off and lowers your screen brightness and resolution, and some devices have battery modes that decrease CPU clock speeds for better battery savings.

 If we missed any of the best battery-saver apps for Android, please tell us about them in the comments.